ssamkough/samkoccinos-website/README.md

 # samkoccinos website
-website for the samkoccinos :)
+website for the samkoccinos that contains information mainly relevant for the samkoccinos

 ## getting started